ARCHER2-HPC/archer2-docs/docs/research-software/namd/namd.md

 ## Running parallel NAMD jobs

+!!! note

+We currently recommend using the pure MPI version of NAMD (i.e. _nosmp_ mode) as we are still investigating the best way to configure NAMD runs using a mixture of MPI communication processes and worker threads (_smp_ mode).
+This involves loading the non-default NAMD module `namd/2.14-nosmp-gcc10`.

-The following script will run a NAMD MD job using 4 nodes (128x4 cores) with MPI.
+The following script will run a pure MPI NAMD MD job using 4 nodes (128x4 cores) with MPI.

 ```
 #!/bin/bash